RileyBoroff/To-DoTUI/README.md

 `exit`<br>
     close the program<br>
 `new t`<br>
     add a new task to a specific list<br>
+    This will prompt for more task until the `exit` option is given<br>
 `rm t`<br>
     remove a task from a specific list<br>
 `view a`<br>